devnxh/VoiceVista/README.md

 - For Whisper-related errors, check that your CUDA/GPU setup is correctly configured if using GPU acceleration
 - Long videos may require more memory for Whisper transcription
 - If translation fails, try with shorter content first to ensure all components are working correctly
+- For summarization errors, ensure you have enough RAM available (at least 4GB recommended)
 - For YouTube download issues, refer to the "YouTube Download Timeouts" section above

 ## Notes